 Since the abrogation of Kashmir’s special status in 2019, which removed its self-governance rights and paved the way for the settlement of non-Kashmiris on Kashmiri land, more troops have been deployed to the region.
 Repression has increased.
 Journalists trying to report on the situation in Kashmir have faced censorship and intimidation, while politicians, activists and even ordinary citizens, including children, have been arrested by the thousands.

 Even before this escalation, Kashmir was the most militarised place on the planet.
-Currently, more than one million Indian soldiers are deployed in the valley.
+Currently, close to one million Indian soldiers are deployed in the valley.

 The Kashmir issue is one of the longest unresolved conflicts on the agenda of the UN.
 More than 95,000 people have been killed since the early 1990s, and around 6,700 unmarked and mass graves have been uncovered.
 An untold number of women have been harassed and sexually assaulted.